wahani/aoos/README.md

 ## 	'varName ~ typeName'.
 Using '=' for specifying the signature is not supported
 ## 	anymore.
 ##
+##     o   %type% supports 'type expressions', i.e. classes of slots can be expressed
+## 	without default values in the type constructor.
+##
 ## Changes in version 0.3.4:
 ##
 ##     o   The class Show is not a reference class anymore but an ordinary S4 class.
 This